US beef producers hope China access is on Trump-Xi summit menu

 Still, the timing may favour renewed access to China, particularly as Australia is on track to reach its safeguard threshold in mid-2026, Schuele said.

-China introduced a beef import quota system last December, with a 55% tariff on imports above quota for major suppliers like the U.S. and Australia to protect its domestic industry.
+China introduced a beef import quota system last December, with a 55 percent tariff on imports above quota for major suppliers like the U.S. and Australia to protect its domestic industry.

-Australia surpassed 50% of its beef quota in the first quarter, according to customs data.
+Australia surpassed 50 percent of its beef quota in the first quarter, according to customs data.

 DOUBTS REMAIN

-Still, Chinese industry players said it was unlikely that restored access would translate to a boom in imports, as U.S. beef faces a 10% higher tariff than Australian meat and competition from domestic producers moving up the value chain.
+Still, Chinese industry players said it was unlikely that restored access would translate to a boom in imports, as U.S. beef faces a 10 percent higher tariff than Australian meat and competition from domestic producers moving up the value chain.

 "This is a bargaining chip for China, because the U.S. wants China to open up, but China does not lack beef," said a director at a Beijing-based company that helps international beef firms with market access.